 Until such time that the final pit is fully flooded, Treasury Metals will hold the site in care and maintenance.
-Modelling indicates that the open pit should take between 6 and 8 years to fill with water.
 Environmental monitoring and potential effluent quality management will occur during this passive period of reclamation.
 Once the pit is flooded, an additional period of active reclamation may occur to remove remaining Project infrastructure that was retained to facilitate the maintenance, monitoring, and final closure activities.
-The final timeline for post closure is anticipated to be greater than 10 years and will ultimately last until such time as the respective authorities can determine that the Project site has been successfully closed.
-During this time it is assumed that Treasury Metals will hold control of the property.
-Once closure has been deemed complete, it is assumed that Treasury Metals would hand control of any and all Crown lands that were used for the Project back to the Crown.